CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-10.md

 ## Lab 10: Implement App Governance and Risk Detection for OAuth Apps

-In this task, you'll enable App Governance, analyze high-risk OAuth apps, and create a custom detection policy to flag suspicious apps based on permissions and publisher verification.
+## Overview

+In this lab, you will implement App Governance in Microsoft Defender for Cloud Apps to detect and mitigate risks from OAuth applications.
+You will review high-risk apps with elevated permissions, create a custom detection policy targeting unverified publishers and highly privileged permissions, and configure automated remediation actions such as disabling risky apps.

+> **⚠ Important Usage Guidance:** App Governance detection policies may take several minutes to trigger.
+If incidents or flagged apps do not appear immediately, wait and refresh the page before rechecking.

 1. On the **Microsoft Defender portal**, in the left menu, go to **Cloud apps (1)** > **Governance log (2)** and select the **AuditLogApp (3)** from the listed apps.